 This is a non-intrusive promo for T(-) Countdown Control, a premium countdown plugin that adds a sort of command center—the ability to schedule and manage mulitple recurring T(-) Countdowns.

-[tminus t= "DD-MM-YYYY HH:MM:SS"]HTML to be displayed when the countdown reaches zero.[/tminus] The following is a complete list of shortcode attributes for T(-) Countdown:
+The following is a complete list of shortcode attributes for T(-) Countdown:

 T Attribute - Launch Date and Time